tcjackson9/WorldSeriesOdds/README.md

 The playoff teams' file names should include the team's name followed by either "Batting" or "Pitching", e.g., OriolesBatting.csv, OriolesPitching.csv.

 All data from Baseball-Reference.com

+All of the data is not currently in use, just the team total rows.
+I am working on creating a different version using individual data.